< Go to Disposable Diapers

 We believe that a subscription model can be a convenient and economic option, once you've settled into a specific brand, but we prefer the simpler subscription model offered by Amazon which offers more flexibility to choose the product(s) you want, a straight-forward discount, clear per unit pricing, and free-shipping.
 Amazon's subscription discounts vary, but range from 5% to 20% off the regular Amazon price.
-The deepest discount, of 20% off, is available if you join Amazon Mom's.
+The deeper discounts, of 20% off, are available in some cases if you join Amazon Mom's.
 Unfortunately, Honest Diapers are not available from Amazon's subscription program at the time of this review.
 Too bad, because with Amazon's discounts the Honest Diaper might be much more compelling.